-ABC Tech — a Chicago-based tech company — had 125 employees on January 1, 2019.
-ABC Tech hired 25 people and experienced 15 separations during the rest of the year.
-On January 1, 2020, there were a total of 135 employees.
+XYZ Tech Company had 125 employees on January 1, 2021.
+The company hired 25 people and experienced 15 separations during the rest of the year.
+On January 1, 2022, there were then a total of 135 employees.

 Turnover rate should, at a minimum, be calculated on an annual basis — you’ll need to know your annual turnover rate during strategic planning meetings and budgetary conversations.
 However, to keep a close eye on the happiness of your employees and overall health of your organization, plan to calculate your turnover rate more frequently.